SampleEnvironment/SECoP/protocol/issues/073 HasLimits and HasOffset.rst

 At the meeting on 2022-06-01, a discussion about the exact meaning of the ``min`` and ``max`` datainfo properties raise up.

-Finally, we agree that is it acceptable, that changing the target parameter might raise an error, even if the value is inside the specified range in datainfo.
-This would be the case when the target parameter is set to a value outside target_limits, but inside the targets datainfo limits.
+In principle, it is it acceptable, that changing the target parameter might raise an error, even if the value is inside the specified range in datainfo.
+However, it is highly preferrable to know the exact allowed range, for example for setting ``target_limits`` to the maximium allowed interval.
+Enno proposes to introduce a command ``reset_limits`` for this.
-Also changing the target_limits might raise an error when the values are outside internal absolute limits, which are typically configured before offset correction.
+Introducing ``target_hardlimits`` instead is advantageous, as this allows to know the maximum range without changing the ``target_limits`` parameter.